-To enliven the latest incarnation of his fantasy land, Garriott ushered in dynamic characters like Jeremy, who rises every day at 9 a.m. from his bed in a little room at the inn in the town of routine and drops by for meals at different times.
-After work, Jeremy checks in on his brother once more before falling asleep back in his room, only to awake and repeat this routine the next morning.
+To enliven the latest incarnation of his fantasy land, Garriott ushered in dynamic characters like Jeremy, who rises every day at 9 a.m. from his bed in a little room at the inn in the town of Yew.
+He strolls down the street to visit his brother, who has been locked up for heresy by Blackthorn, and then returns to the inn and cooks for the customers.
+Each character has a daily routine and drops by for meals at different times.
+After work.
+Jeremy checks in on his brother once more before falling asleep back in his room, only to awake and repeat this routine the next morning.
 In addition to augmenting the reality of Britannia, these daily routines presented Garriott with fresh opportunities for puzzles.
-No longer could the player count on finding a character lounging at the same pub where he first made his acquaintance, for the guy might be across town having dinner; this meant people now had to observe the patterns of individuals in order to learn their secrets.
+No longer could the player count on finding a character lounging at the same pub where he first made his acquaintance, for the guy might be across town having dinner; this meant players now had to observe the patterns of individuals in order to learn their secrets.